bcstp/hugosite/content/escaping-big-tech.md

 It would require too much of a normal, otherwise productive person’s time.

-**Therefore, don’t get frustrated in the process!** Or at least, work on continually improving *managing* your frustration.
+**Therefore, don’t get frustrated and/or overwhelmed in the process!** Or at least, work on continually improving *managing* your frustration.

 ---